gkroiz/weatherDNN/README.md

-# weatherDNN
+# PrecipRate Benchmark
-PrecipRate Benchmark Dataset was designed for the SULI program at ORNL (2021).
+PrecipRate Benchmark was designed for the SULI program at ORNL (2021).
 Conceptually, this dataset provides a benchmark dataset of precipitaion rates.
 Additionally, there is a baseline model that is provided.
 These two features are included to facilitate comparision between different deep learning architectures.
 The data is from the Multi-RADAR/Multi-sensor System (MRMS).
 A more in-depth description is provided in the technical report ```SULI_Report.pdf```.

 To use this benchmark dataset, you must install the conda environment with the dependencies below.
 Using different versions of the dependencies may result in errors.